Are prepaid funeral plans safe?

 Prepaid funeral plans offer flexible payment options

-Generally speaking, the quicker you pay for your prepaid funeral plan, the less it will cost overall.
+Generally speaking, when it comes to prepaid funeral plan prices, the quicker you pay for your prepaid funeral plan, the less it will cost overall.

 At Simplicity, we provide a range of flexible payment options, so you can choose to pay in a way that suits you and your budget.